 There are hotels, hostels, homestays, Airbnb’s and many other accomodation options in the district, ranging from budget to luxury in style.

 OHYA Boutique Motel in Xinying has spacious room and comfortable beds, breakfast is included.

 The Starway Wufeng Hotel is located in Jiujiang (Lushan), close to Tianhua Palace, Yanshui Pavilion and Suojiang Tower.
 It contains fine dressed linen beds, and features gardens with picnic areas, concierge facilities and breakfast.

 Taiwan is known for its mountains and the closest to Yanshui is Mount Lu.
 It is one of the hundreds of steep peaks that tower above a sea of clouds that encompass the mountains for almost 200 days out of the year.
 Mount Lu is known for its grandeur, steepness, and beauty, and is part of Lushan National Park, a UNESCO World Heritage Site since 1996, and a prominent tourist attraction, especially during the summer months when the weather is cooler.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Yanshui Fireworks Festival 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Yanshui Fireworks Festival 2023 using the map below!